Australia’s coronavirus response

 Our carefully crafted plans

 To understand Australia handling, I had to dig deep.
-I have since come to understand that central to our response is the National Pandemic Plan which details border closure among other things and supplemented by the National Medicine Stockpile Plan.
+I have since come to understand that central to our response is the National Pandemic Plan.
+It details border closure among other things and supplemented by the National Medicine Stockpile Plan.

 It also took into account the lessons learnt from the highly infectious SARS outbreak that took hold in 2002 – 2004 in neighbouring countries.